Skip to main content

 Format

-Each commit message consists of a type, scope, and subject:
+Each commit message consists of a type, scope, subject, issue number:

 Type